SpoonLabs/coming/README.md

 which means that there are 2 changes that update binary operators inside an if condition (i.e., the parent).

 ## Repairability
 When running Coming in mode `-mode repairibility`, the output is a file named `all_instances_found.json` , which shows the possible tool creating the commits.
-You can choose tools of intrest by including the option:  `-repairtool All,Jkali,..`
+You can choose tools of interest by including the option:  `-repairtool All,Jkali,..`

 An example of the content of such file is: